 Our laboratory launched in April 2002.
-We study on marine food & energy production and ecosystem preservation.
-Based on hydrodynamics, we study with many universities, institutes, and private companies by a combination of numerical simulation, tank model test, and field investigation.
+We study on marine food & energy production and ecosystem preservation based on hydrodynamics by combination of water tank and field tests, and computational analysis.
+We collaborate with many universities, institutes, and private companies.

 Our laboratory accepts the students from Department of Systems Innovation, Graduate School of Engineering, The University of Tokyo.
 If you have a plan to study in our labratory, look at the homepage of Department of Systems Innovation.

 If you want to join our laboratory, to know our activities or to visit our laboratory, please contact to Daisuke KITAZAWA ( firstname.lastname@example.org ).